tmb2k01/mammo-vision/doc/data_preparation.md

 This document outlines the steps for preparing mammographic images before feeding them into a machine learning model.
 These steps include converting DICOM files, normalizing pixel values, resizing images, enhancing contrast, applying data augmentation, and preparing data for segmentation tasks.

+To prepare the data, you will need to run the [`src.prepare_data_detection`](../src/prepare_data_detection.py) and [`src.prepare_data_segmentation`](../src/prepare_data_segmentation.py) modules sequentially.
+Ensure that the input directory for the second module is set to the output directory of the first module.
+This guarantees that the validation set is created and contrast adjustment is applied to each image before creating the dataset for the segmentation task.

+For training, use the `CbisDdsmDataModule` class from [`src.data_module`](../src/data_module.py).
+This will ensure that all images are augmented and transformed to a consistent size.

+Before performing detection and segmentation on images in a web service, several preprocessing steps are required.
+Specifically, DICOM to PNG conversion, contrast adjustment, and resizing must be done before the mammographic images can be fed into the machine learning model.

 ## 1. Web Service Specific Transformations

 ### 1.1.
 DICOM to PNG Conversion